PhillipRC/websocket-testing/README.md

 ---

 ## /server/[server.js](./websocket-server/server.js)
-Local Websocket Server in Node
+Local Websocket Server in Node, allows for:
+- A connection with an `ack` response
+- Receiving and sending an `echo` message
 > `node ./websocket-server/server.js`

 ![GitHub Logo](./websocket-server/server.png)